anhnguyendepocen/TSME-Spring-2020/DLM_Basics.md

 Dynamic linear models are a subset of state-space models, but for our purposes we won’t get into the details of any differences.
 Think of them as a very popular flavor of SSMs.

+DLMs can be conceptually simple, but technically complex.

 In order to start thinking about dynamic linear models (DLMs), let’s recall a linear model.